Soon

 From March 2019 several small spatial works from the series a life will be on display in the fitness room of 'Fitness op Maat' at the Saxen Weimarlaan 56hs, Amsterdam.
 One could easily walk in here to Maarten Roestenburg and enjoy the art.

-Come see The Other in the exhibition Who Art You
+Come see the Other in the exhibition Who Art You

-2 October till 31 October 2018
+2 to 31 October 2018

-Textside of The Other / on location in the Vreugdehof, Amsterdam / photo AT
+Textside of the Other / on location in the Vreugdehof, Amsterdam / photo AT

 The Other retells the book 'Pygmies' of the last Dutch explorer Paul Julien in the form of an interactive story.
 The work looks like a free standing facade with an image side and a text side.